jonatas/timescaledb/README.md

 tsdb "postgres://jonatasdp@localhost:5432/timescale_test" --stats
 ```

-These is a sample output from an almost empty database:
+These is a sample output from database example with almost no data:

 ```ruby
 {:hypertables=>